-Market Rate Production: Although market rate residential production is often pitted against affordable housing, whether due to competition for land or concerns over gentrification, market rate production plays an important role in the City's overall affordability.
-Market rate production reduces the competition for existing housing units by higher-income families who can afford new construction.
+Market Rate Production: Market rate production generates affordable units through inclusionary requirements and fees.
+Between 2006 through 2018, one third of all affordable housing built was through on-site or off-site inclusionary requirements of market rate production.
+In addition, market rate production reduces the competition for existing housing units by higher-income families who can afford new construction.
+The RHNA allocations do not guarantee State and regional public funding for the affordable housing portions, nor do they limit the production of market rate housing or the balance of affordable versus market rate units.
+As a result, San Francisco, like all other jurisdictions, has not been able to fully meet the allocations for units serving very low, low, and moderate income households while the private sector has been able to exceed the market rate allocations.
 Providing housing at market-rate satisfies some of the housing need, which reduces demand on existing housing.
 More directly, market rate production generates affordable units through inclusionary requirements and fees.
-Market rate residential developers must provide a portion of the units as below market rate (BMR) units. or they may opt to (a) pay an "in lieu" fee to be used by MOHCD to fund new production: (b) build affordable units on a separate site; or (c) dedicate land to the City for production of new affordable housing.
+Market rate residential developers must provide a portion of the units as below market rate (BMR) units, or they may opt to (a) pay an "in lieu" fee to be used by MOHCD to fund new production; (b) build affordable units on a separate site; or (c) dedicate land to the City for production of new affordable housing.